-The Chief Investigator or the authorized designee should select members to serve as liaisons and coordinators to handle responsibilities related to a line-of-duty death, including but not limited to:
+The Chief Investigator or the authorized designee should select members to serve as liaisons and coordinators to handle responsibilities related to a line-of-duty death, including, but not limited to:

-- (a) Bureau Liaison.
+- (a) Department Liaison.

 - (b) Hospital Liaison.

 - (c) Survivor Support Liaison.

-- (d) Wellness Support Liaison.
+- (d) Critical Incident Stress Management (CISM) coordinator.

 - (e) Funeral Liaison.

 - (f) Mutual aid coordinator.

 - (g) Benefits Liaison.

 - (h) Finance coordinator.

-Liaisons and coordinators will be directed by the Bureau Liaison and should be given sufficient duty time to complete their assignments.
+Liaisons and coordinators will be directed by the Department Liaison and should be given sufficient duty time to complete their assignments.

-Members may be assigned responsibilities of more than one liaison or coordinator position depending on available bureau resources.
-The Bureau Liaison may assign separate liaisons and coordinators to accommodate multiple family units, if needed.
+Members may be assigned responsibilities of more than one liaison or coordinator position depending on available department resources.
+The Department Liaison may assign separate liaisons and coordinators to accommodate multiple family units, if needed.

-824.6.1 BUREAU LIAISON
+824.6.1 DEPARTMENT LIAISON

-The Bureau Liaison should be a Supervising Investigator or of sufficient rank to effectively coordinate department resources, and should serve as a facilitator between the deceased member's survivors and the Bureau.
-The Bureau Liaison reports directly to the Chief Investigator.
-The Bureau Liaison's responsibilities include, but are not limited to:
+The Department Liaison should be a Supervising Investigator or of sufficient rank to effectively coordinate department resources, and should serve as a facilitator between the deceased member's survivors and the Department.
+The Department Liaison reports directly to the Chief Investigator.
+The Department Liaison's responsibilities include, but are not limited to:

 - (a) Directing the other liaisons and coordinators in fulfilling survivors' needs and requests.
-Consideration should be given to organizing the effort using the National Incident Management System (NIMS). - (b) Establishing contact with survivors within 24 hours of the incident and providing them contact information. - (c) Advising survivors of the other liaison and coordinator positions and their roles and responsibilities. - (d) Identifying locations that will accommodate a law enforcement funeral and presenting the options to the appropriate survivors, who will select the location. - (e) Coordinating all official law enforcement notifications and arrangements. - (f) Making necessary contacts for authorization to display flags at half-mast. - (g) Ensuring that bureau members are reminded of appropriate information-sharing restrictions regarding the release of information that could undermine future legal proceedings. - (h) Coordinating security checks of the member's residence as necessary and reasonable.

-(i) Serving as a liaison with visiting law enforcement agencies during memorial and funeral services.
+Consideration should be given to organizing the effort using the National Incident Management System (NIMS). - (b) Establishing contact with survivors within 24 hours of the incident and providing them contact information. - (c) Advising survivors of the other liaison and coordinator positions and their roles and responsibilities. - (d) Identifying locations that will accommodate a law enforcement funeral and presenting the options to the appropriate survivors, who will select the location. - (e) Coordinating all official law enforcement notifications and arrangements. - (f) Making necessary contacts for authorization to display flags at half-mast. - (g) Ensuring that department members are reminded of appropriate information-sharing restrictions regarding the release of information that could undermine future legal proceedings. - (h) Coordinating security checks of the member's residence as necessary and reasonable. - (i) Serving as a liaison with visiting law enforcement agencies during memorial and funeral services.